Bartholomeus Spranger: Life

 He worked on wall paintings in various churches.
 In Rome he became, like El Greco, a protégé of Giulio Clovio.
 Here he also met Karel van Mander who later included a biography of Spranger in his Schilder-boeck, first published in 1604 and containing, amongst others, biographies of important Netherlandish painters.
 Pope Pius V appointed him court painter in 1570.
 He was summoned to Vienna by Maximilian II, Holy Roman Emperor, who died soon after his arrival in 1576.

-Maximilian II's successor Rudolf II was even more keen to employ him, and in 1581 he was appointed court painter and also valet de chambre, the court having moved its seat to Prague, where he stayed until his death there in 1611, shortly before Rudolf was deposed.
+Maximilian II's successor Rudolf II was even more keen to employ him.
+In 1581 he was appointed court painter and also valet de chambre after the court had moved its seat to Prague.
+There he remained until his death in 1611, shortly before Rudolf was deposed.
 Spranger occupied a house just outside the castle walls.

-The artist developed a close personal relationship with Rudolf and the two spent many days together engaged in conversation.
+Just like Anselmus Boetius de Boodt (1550–1632), the Flemish gemologist and physician, the artist developed a close personal relationship with Rudolf and the two spent many days together engaged in conversation.
 The emperor would regularly visit Spranger's studio.
-The emperor bestowed on Spranger the coat of arms of a liegeman in 1588 and granted him a hereditary title in 1595.
+He bestowed on Spranger the coat of arms of a liegeman in 1588 and granted him a hereditary title in 1595.
 In the meantime, Spranger supplied the emperor with a continuous stream of paintings of mythological scenes with nudes drawn from nature as well as propaganda pieces which extolled the virtues of Rudolf as a ruler.
 An example of a work combining the two elements of eroticism and propaganda is the Allegory of the virtues of Rudolf II (Kunsthistorisches Museum) which shows Bellona (the Roman goddess of war) sitting on a globe surrounded by Venus, Amor, Athene and Baccus and emblems symbolising Hungary and the Croatian river Sava.
 The propagandic message is that the empire is safe with Rudolf at the helm.
 Thanks to the emperor's patronage, Spranger became very wealthy and owned many properties by the time he died.

 Spranger married Christina Müller, the daughter of a rich jeweller from Prague in 1582.
 His wife died in 1600 after all their children had died.
 This sad story is depicted in Aegidius Sadeler's Portrait of Bartholomeus Spranger with an Allegory on the Death of his Wife.